EthanArbuckle/ios-rendering-docs/README.md

         UIWindow["UIWindow"] --> HasA --> CAContext["CAContext (contextID=123)"]
         UIWindow --> AssociatedWith --> FBSScene["FBSScene (id='appSceneA')"]
         FBSScene --> Contains --> FBSCALayer["FBSCAContextSceneLayer (contextID=123, level=1)"]
+        FBSWorkspace["FBSWorkspace"] --> Manages --> FBSScene
     end

     AppProcess -- IPC --> SystemProcess["System Process (FrontBoard)"]

     subgraph SystemProcess
+        FBSceneManager["FBSceneManager"] --> Oversees --> FBScene["FBScene (id='appSceneA')"]
-        FBScene["FBScene (id='appSceneA')"] --> Manages --> FBSceneLayerMgr["FBSceneLayerManager"]
+        FBScene --> Manages --> FBSceneLayerMgr["FBSceneLayerManager"]
-        FBSceneLayerMgr --> ContainsLayer --> FBSCALayer_FB["FBSCAContextSceneLayer (contextID=123, level=1)"]
+        FBSceneLayerMgr --> ContainsLayer --> FBSCALayer_FB["FBSCAContextSceneLayer (contextID=123)"]
         FBScene --> DisplayedBy --> FBSceneHostMgr["FBSceneHostManager"]
+        FBSceneHostMgr --> Provides --> FBSceneHostView["FBSceneHostView"]
-        FBSceneHostMgr --> UsesContextID --> RenderServer["Render Server: Draw content for contextID 123"]
+        FBSceneHostView --> UsesContextID --> RenderServer["Render Server: Draw content for contextID 123"]
     end
 ```

 #### 3.3.
-Scene State Synchronization
+Scene State Synchronization and Communication

-The state and appearance of a scene are managed through settings objects that are synchronized between the application (client) and FrontBoard (server).
+The state and appearance of scenes are managed through settings objects synchronized between the application (client) and FrontBoard (server):

-##### 3.3.1. `FBSSceneSettings` and `FBSSceneClientSettings`
-*   **`FBSSceneSettings`:** These settings are controlled by the "server" (FrontBoard) and describe the system-imposed state of the scene.
-Key properties include:
-    *   `displayIdentity` / `displayConfiguration`: The display the scene is on.
-    *   `frame`: The scene's frame in the display's reference coordinate space.
-    *   `level`: The `FBSSceneLevel` (Z-ordering) of the scene.
-    *   `interfaceOrientation`: The current orientation of the scene.
-    *   `backgrounded`: A boolean indicating if the scene is considered to be in a background state.
-    *   `occlusions`: An array of `FBSSceneOcclusion` objects describing portions of the scene obscured by other UI.
-*   **`FBSSceneClientSettings`:** These settings are controlled by the "client" (the application) and communicate the application's preferences or desired state for the scene to the system.
-Key properties include:
-    *   `preferredLevel`: The application's desired `FBSSceneLevel`.
-    *   `preferredInterfaceOrientation`: The application's preferred orientation.
-    *   `occlusions`: Occlusions the client itself is applying *within* its scene (e.g., if an in-app modal is obscuring its own content).
-    *   `preferredSceneHostIdentifier`: If this scene wishes to be hosted by another specific scene.
+**Settings Objects:**
+*   **`FBSSceneSettings` (Server-Controlled):** Describe the system-imposed state including `displayIdentity`, `frame`, `level` (Z-ordering), `interfaceOrientation`, `backgrounded` status, and `occlusions`.
+*   **`FBSSceneClientSettings` (Client-Controlled):** Communicate the application's preferences including `preferredLevel`, `preferredInterfaceOrientation`, and internal `occlusions`.

+**Efficient Updates:**
+Changes are transmitted as diff objects (`FBSSceneSettingsDiff`, `FBSSceneClientSettingsDiff`) with inspectors allowing observers to efficiently determine which specific settings changed.

+**Communication Flow:**
-When an application wants to change its scene's client-side settings (e.g., request an orientation change), it updates its `FBSSceneClientSettings`.
-FrontBoard processes this, potentially updates its server-side `FBSceneSettings` (if the request is valid and permissible), and then propagates the new `FBSceneSettings` back to the application.
+When an application updates its `FBSSceneClientSettings`, FrontBoard processes the request, updates its server-side `FBSceneSettings` if valid, and propagates changes back to the application.
+The `FBSWorkspace` serves as the primary communication channel, handling scene enumeration, creation/destruction requests, and lifecycle events via `FBSWorkspaceDelegate`.

-##### 3.3.2.
-Diffing for Efficient State Updates
-To optimize communication, changes to settings are often transmitted as "diff" objects:

-*   `FBSSceneSettingsDiff`: Represents changes between an old and a new `FBSSceneSettings` object.
+#### 3.4.
+Scene Hosting and Remote Rendering

+The server-side scene management enables remote rendering through several key components:

+**FBSceneLayerManager:** Each `FBScene` maintains an ordered set of `FBSSceneLayer` objects, primarily `FBSCAContextSceneLayer` (representing main content) and `FBSExternalSceneLayer` (for embedded content from other scenes).

+**FBSceneHostManager:** Responsible for actual presentation of scene content within FrontBoard's UI hierarchy.
+It manages requests from multiple "requesters" wanting to display the scene content and provides `FBSceneHostView` instances.

+**FBSceneHostView:** A `UIView` subclass within the FrontBoard process that displays client application scene content using the `contextID` from the `FBSCAContextSceneLayer`.
+The `FBSceneHostAppearance` protocol defines rendering properties like `renderingMode`, `minificationFilterName`, and `appearanceStyle`.

+#### 3.5.
+Transactional Operations and Scene Lifecycle

+FrontBoard uses its own transaction system, built upon `BSTransaction` from BaseBoard, to manage complex operations involving multiple steps or asynchronous work:

-*   `FBSSceneClientSettingsDiff`: Represents changes for `FBSSceneClientSettings`.
+*   **`FBTransaction`:** Base class for FrontBoard-specific transactions.

-Inspectors like `FBSSceneSettingsDiffInspector` and `FBSSceneClientSettingsDiffInspector` allow observers to efficiently determine which specific settings have changed without comparing entire objects.

-#### 3.4. `FBSWorkspace`: The Application's Communication Channel
-An `FBSWorkspace` object in the application process serves as the primary channel for interacting with the system's scene-managing service (FrontBoard).
-Through the `FBSWorkspace`, an application can:

-*   Enumerate its existing `FBSScene`s.
-*   Request the creation of new scenes (providing initial `FBSSceneClientSettings`).
-*   Request the destruction of its scenes.
-*   Receive lifecycle events and settings updates for its scenes via the `FBSWorkspaceDelegate` protocol.
-Callbacks include `workspace:didCreateScene:withTransitionContext:completion:` and `workspace:willDestroyScene:withTransitionContext:completion:`.

-The delegate methods often include an `FBSSceneTransitionContext`, which bundles information about the change, including animation settings and synchronization fences.

-### 4. FrontBoard: The System's UI Conductor

-FrontBoard is a critical system component, typically running within the SpringBoard process or a similar system-level daemon.
-It is responsible for managing the lifecycle, layout, and presentation of all application and system scenes.
+*   **`FBApplicationProcessLaunchTransaction`:** Manages application process launch as part of scene updates.
+*   **`FBUpdateSceneTransaction`:** Coordinates single scene updates, including settings changes and client commit synchronization.
+*   **`FBApplicationUpdateScenesTransaction`:** Comprehensive transaction managing application launch and creation/update of multiple scenes simultaneously, often acting as a synchronized group (`FBSynchronizedTransactionGroup`).

+These transactions ensure operations like app opening and initial UI display occur in a coordinated, well-defined manner.
+The underlying remote layer architecture uses `CARemoteLayerClient` and `CARemoteLayerServer` mechanisms, where the `contextID` serves a similar purpose to `clientId` in efficiently referencing and compositing layer trees from different processes.

+### 4. Synchronization, Animation, and Cross-Process Coordination

+Smooth UI and animations, especially during transitions involving multiple processes, require careful coordination. iOS employs several layers of transactional and synchronization mechanisms.

 #### 4.1. `FBSceneManager`: Central Scene Authority
 The `FBSceneManager` is the core object within FrontBoard that oversees all `FBScene` instances.
 Its responsibilities include: